 What is Real Estate Finance?

-First of all, what exactly is real estate finance?
-Finance is the study of money and real estate is simply property consisting of land and buildings.
-So, real estate finance can be defined as the study of cash flows associated with real estate.
+First, what exactly is real estate finance?
+Finance is the study of money and real estate is property consisting of land and buildings.
+That means real estate finance can be defined as the study of money associated with real estate.

 Real Estate Market Analysis